axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 - Lerna will update the component `package.json` with new version numbers and auto-commit/push those.
 - Manually undo the removal of all not-to-be-released components in lerna.json, run `npm install` and commit the generated package-lock files to the release branch.
 - Merge the release branch to the `develop` branch in order to preserve the new version numbers.

+## Versioning

+For us to being able to have multiple versions of components on a webpage, we version the CSS classes.
+In production, all classes will have a prefix.
+This prefix makes sure that CSS is targeting only components of the same version and prevent CSS from leaking into other components.

+Prefix structure: `nva${COMPONENT_VERSION_BEFORE_PUBLISH}`

+**What does that mean?**
+`nva` stands for "next version after...".
+At the time of building, the package.json consists still the version of the previous release.
+Only upon releasing, our monorepository framework `lerna` will increase the number and publish it.
+This means, that whenever you see `nva1-2-3_button-link` you have to keep in mind that the version in productions is the version that was released after the number that this prefix is indicating.

+**How does the workflow look like with this?**
+The developer works on a component as usual.
+This whole process will not bother during development.
+As soon as the components gets built, the artifact will contain the prefixes.

+**Is there a way to verify that it works before a publish?**
+Yes.
+After the components is built, `npm link` can be run from the components root folder (no the project root folder).
+After that, anywhere on the computer, this artifact can be used by running `npm link @axa-ch/COMPONENT_NAME`.
+This will create a symlink directly from your artifact to the destination.